robinsving/pf2e-item-revitalizer/README.md

 ### GM only
 By default, the GM is the only one who is allowed to run this module.
 They have the option to turn it on for Players, but it will be limited _only_ to Actors they own.

+### Allow Refreshing using backup solution
+Enables [Automatic Item updates](#automatic-item-updates).
+Off by default, as there is a slight risk that the Item (and in some cases Actor) will have issues.

 ### Debugging
 If you want to [report an issue](#reporting-issues) you may want to [investigate the issue](#using-debug-mode-to-find-issues) first.
 Turning this on will give you a lot of information on the console log.